 To guide us through the process, we have enlisted support in key areas.
 Their role is to provide advice, guide decision-making and oversee the NCCP.
-Working groups have also been established in collaboration with the Environment and Invasives Committee (formerly Invasive Plants and Animals Committee to provide input into communication and engagement activities, and contribute to development of the NCCP.
+Working groups have also been established in collaboration with the Environment and Invasives Committee (formerly Invasive Plants and Animals Committee) to provide input into communication and engagement activities, and contribute to development of the NCCP.

 - The Science Advisory Group members are experts in aquatic ecology, fish virology/epidemiology, water management, social science, emergency response and human health.

-- The Policy Advisory Group comprises policy specialists from each jurisdiction, and is assisting with identifying and addressing legislative considerations.
+- The Policy Advisory Group comprised policy specialists from each jurisdiction, and assisted with identifying and addressing legislative considerations.
 The role of the PAG has now been moved into existing national biosecurity forums.

 - The Operations Working Group includes the NCCP ‘state leads’, who will contribute to the detail of the Plan itself.

-That decision will not be made before the end of 2019 to inform decision-making on whether additional work is required, and ultimately, to inform consideration on future options for carp control in Australia..
+The NCCP will be delivered by the end of 2019 to inform decision-making on whether additional work is required, and ultimately, to inform consideration on future options for carp control in Australia..
 In the meantime, we're pressing on with the job at hand – driving research into key questions and listening to the community.